techguy940/proxies-scraper/README.md

 Suggestions are accepted whole-heartedly

 # proxies-scraper
-This version is made by techguy940 and this scrapes and gives you proxies from an api
+This version is made by techguy940 and this scrapes and gives you proxies from an API

 # types
 Types: Http,Https,Socks4,Socks5<br />